rackerlabs/support-how-to/content/dedicated-hosting/add-cpu-to-server-or-hypervisor.md

 product_url: dedicated-hosting
 ---

-### MyRackspace Portal

-This article explains how to create a ticket to add a CPU to server of hypervisor.
+This article explains how to create a ticket to add a CPU to a server or hypervisor.

-#### Create a ticket in the MyRackspace Portal
+### Create a ticket in the MyRackspace portal

-1. Log in to the [MyRackspace Portal](https://login.rackspace.com/login) with your username and password.
+1. Log in to the [MyRackspace portal](https://login.rackspace.com/login) with your username and password.

 2. In the top navigation bar, choose **Select a Product** > **Dedicated Hosting**.